mwauquier/mwauquier.github.io/_pages/teaching.md

 * Quantiative Morphology
 	* Spring 2021 - Linguistics Master program
 	* 10 students
-	* Content: In this invited talk, provide an insight on how to do quantitative study with respect to morphology.
-Presentation of my work on derivatives based on distributional semantics.
+	* Content: In this invited talk, I provide an insight on how to do quantitative study with respect to morphology.
+This course builds on a presentation of my studies on derivatives based on distributional semantics.

 Université Toulouse Jean Jaurès (France)
 ------